 Summary

-This research note reports a field experiment testing whether psychological inoculation (“prebunking”) against emotional manipulation can be deployed at scale within Instagram’s native ad environment.
-Partnering with Google Jigsaw and Reality Team, the authors served a 19-second prebunking video as a Story Feed ad to 375,597 UK Instagram users aged 18–34, then measured manipulation-recognition via the platform’s poll sticker on a fictitious fearmongering headline.
-Treated users were 21 percentage points more accurate than controls at spotting emotional manipulation, the effect held at a five-month follow-up, and treated users clicked through to learn more at roughly three times the control rate — establishing that brief, cheap, in-feed inoculation ads can produce durable and behaviorally consequential gains outside the lab.
+This research note reports a field experiment testing whether psychological inoculation (“prebunking”) against emotional manipulation can be scaled in a real social media scroll feed.
+Working with Google Jigsaw and Reality Team, the authors served a 19-second prebunking video as a Story Feed ad to 375,597 UK Instagram users aged 18–34, then used the platform’s own poll sticker to measure whether treated users could better spot fearmongering in a fictitious headline.
+The study argues that inoculation efficacy—well established in lab and YouTube settings—transfers to the ecologically valid, high-scroll environment of Instagram, and that such campaigns can be deployed cheaply and at scale.
+Treated users were roughly 21 percentage points more accurate at identifying emotional manipulation, an effect that persisted at a five-month follow-up, and they clicked through to learn more at about three times the control rate.

 Key Contributions

-- One of the first real-world demonstrations of inoculation efficacy inside the Instagram scroll feed, extending prior YouTube-based prebunking field trials.
+• One of the first real-world field demonstrations of inoculation efficacy in an Instagram scroll-feed environment, extending prior YouTube-based work.

 Methods